harshitjain9/cs102SpringBoot/cs102-g1t2/sql/README.txt

 (Refer to README.md for overall instructions to run the application)
 ____________________________________________________

-1. Run WampServer if on Windows, and MampServer if on MacOS.
+1. Run WampServer if on Windows, and Mamp server if on MacOS.
    MySQL server can also be used on both operating systems.
    Download one of the above servers if you do not have any of the appropriate servers installed on your laptop.